hello-slap/hello-slap/WE-answer-your-questions.md

 Let's talk about it in a face-to-face conversation.

-## Do I have to work from the office?
+## Do you come into the office every day or can I work from home?

 Currently, there is no need to be in the office unless there are scheduled team meetings or special tasks that need to be completed on-site.
 There is a small chance that company policy will dictate a 50:50 arrangement in the future.